reimagined/resolve/docs/frontend.md

 This document describes approaches that you can use to implement a frontend for a reSolve application.
 The following approaches are available:

-- [HTTP API](#http-api) - An HTTP API exposed by a reSolve server
+- [HTTP API](#http-api) - An HTTP API exposed by a reSolve server.
-- [@resolve-js/client library](#resolve-jsclient-library) - A higher-level JavaScript library used to communicate with a reSolve server
+- [@resolve-js/client library](#resolve-jsclient-library) - A higher-level JavaScript library used to communicate with a reSolve server.
-- [@resolve-js/redux library](#resolve-jsredux-library) - A library used to connect a React + Redux component to reSolve
+- [@resolve-js/redux library](#resolve-jsredux-library) - A library used to connect a React + Redux component to reSolve.
-- [@resolve-js/react-hooks library](#resolve-jsreact-hooks-library) - A hook-based library used to connect React components to reSolve
+- [@resolve-js/react-hooks library](#resolve-jsreact-hooks-library) - A hook-based library used to connect React components to reSolve.

 ## Client Application Entry Point